• Skip to primary navigation

 honey adobo chicken with potatoes on a white plate

-We’re still going strong on our 30 Dinner Challenge!
-January at our house has been pretty delicious and, with the exception of a few nights where we had to scramble and cook from the freezer or eat popcorn (just the adults - kids had an actual meal), we’ve had a home-cooked or semi-home-cooked dinner every night.
+January at our house has been pretty delicious and, with the exception of a few nights where we had to scramble and cook from the freezer or eat popcorn (just the adults – kids had an actual meal), we’ve had a home-cooked or semi-home-cooked dinner every night.

-But now, back to the next in this week’s lineup of meals from the Ultimate Guide to 6-Minute Instant Pot Meals.
+Back to the next in this week’s lineup of meals from the Ultimate Guide to 6-Minute Instant Pot Meals.
 Be sure to check out that post if you want more ideas for mix-and-match meals to make in the Instant Pot.
 This one is sort of a twist on nachos.
 Sweet and smoky chicken spooned over crispy potatoes.

 It all cooks at once in just a few minutes.
 Here’s how to do it!